MicrosoftDocs/Advertising-docs/BingAds/bulk-service/keyword.md

 **Delete:** Read-only and Required

 ### <a name="inheritedbidstrategytype"></a>Inherited Bid Strategy Type
-The bid strategy type that is inherited from the parent campaign or ad group.
+The bid strategy type that is inherited from the parent campaign or ad group if the keyword's *Bid Strategy Type* is set to *InheritFromParent*.
 This value is equal to the parent campaign or ad group's *Bid Strategy Type* field.
 Possible values are *EnhancedCpc*, *ManualCpc*, *MaxClicks*, *MaxConversions*, and *TargetCpa*.

-> [!NOTE]
-> Not everyone has this feature yet.
-If you don’t, don’t worry.
-It’s coming soon.

 **Add:** Read-only
 **Update:** Read-only